 How to Evaluate Proposals

-Compare proposals on: scope clarity (do they understand the problem?), methodology (how will they approach it?), timeline realism, deliverables (what exactly will you get?), and total cost including ongoing maintenance.
-The cheapest option is rarely the best.
-Weight expertise and approach over price.
+Compare proposals on five dimensions: scope clarity (do they actually understand the problem?), methodology (how will they approach it, and does the sequence make sense?), timeline realism, deliverables (what specifically will you receive — a working system, documentation, training?), and total cost including ongoing maintenance and model API spend.

 Managing the Engagement

-Set clear milestones, schedule regular check-ins, and define what 'done' looks like before work begins.
-Ensure knowledge transfer is part of the contract — you don't want to be dependent on the consultant forever.
-Start with a small pilot project before committing to a large engagement.
+Set clear milestones, schedule weekly check-ins for the first month and biweekly thereafter, and define what "done" looks like in writing before work begins.
+Ensure knowledge transfer is part of the contract — you don't want to be permanently dependent on the consultant, and any consultant worth hiring will agree to this without pushback.

 Frequently Asked Questions